 At the time of application, you must submit the following to the AOBD:

-- Copy of your state license.
-License must be valid as of date of test.
+- Active license must be valid as of date of test.

-- All three years of your training must be declared complete for your application to be reviewed.
+- Program Director Attestation form: All three years of your training must be declared complete for your application to be reviewed.
 Be sure your program director has submitted all necessary documentation to the AOCD Education Evaluating Committee no later than 30 days before the exam date.

 A non-refundable application fee of $1,800 must be submitted with your completed application.
 No application will be considered complete until all fees have been paid.
 If a candidate fails one or two parts of the exam, the fee for re-examination is $900.
 If the candidate fails three or four sections, it requires a re-take of the entire exam with a fee of $1,800.